INTO-CPS-Association/DTaaS/client/DOCKER.md

 };
 ```

-Note that you will need a GitLab account (at https://gitlab.com) to be authorized to access the client application.
+This default configuration
+works well if you have an account on <https://gitlab.com>.
+If you would like to adjust the configuration, please change this file.

+### Run

-Use the following commands to run and stop the container respectively:
+Use the following commands to start and stop the container respectively:

 ```bash
 docker compose -f compose.client.yml up -d docker compose -f compose.client.yml down
 ```

-The website is available at <http://localhost:4000>.
+The website will become available at <http://localhost:4000>.

 ## Missing Workspace

+The docker compose only brings up the client application.
-The development environment does not have user workspaces and
+This development environment does not have user workspaces and
 traefik gateway running in the background.
-As a consequence, the iframe
+As a consequence,
-links pointing to user workspace will not work correctly.
-Instead, you
-will see the following error.
+you will see the following error.

 ```txt
 Unexpected Application Error!